Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 Goats grazing in a small pasture behind a barn

-Be sure their water is always fresh and cool, going out a few times a day if needed.
+I like to go out and change the water a few times a day when the temperatures are really warm.
 Goats can be incredibly picky and will not drink water if it is dirty, warm, or stale.
-For this reason, it is best to change the water out a few times, especially on hot days.
-You can invest in an automatic waterer, but I have never used one, so I am not sure of the quality.
+For this reason, it is best to change the water out often or you can invest in an automatic waterer, but I have never used one, so I am not sure of the quality.

 Changing out water a few times a day may sound like an annoying chore, but if you want healthy goats, it is incredibly important to remember….water, water, water.
 Keep it fresh and keep it cool.